mttchrry/FSND-P4-Design-A-Game/Skeleton Project Guess-a-Number/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+ - **get_game_history**
+    - Path: 'game_history/{urlsafe_game_key}'
+    - Method: GET
+    - Parameters: urlsafe_game_key
+    - Returns: HistoryForms of the current game
+    - Description: Returns the current history of moves taken in the game.

+ - **get_user_games**
+    - Path: 'games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms for the user's games
+    - Description: Returns all active (not complete) games that include the given user.

+- **cancel_game**
+    - Path: 'game_history/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key
+    - Returns: Message confirming cancelling of the game.
+    - Description: Cancels and deletes the game

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, user_name, column
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a column from the user and returns the updated state of the game.
+A history of the turn is logged on the game.
 If this causes a game to end, a corresponding Score entity will be created.
+If the user isn't in the database, an exception stating such is returned.
+If it is not the given users turn, again an exception stating such is returned.
+If the given column is not between 0 and 6, a BadRequestException is raised.
+If the column given is full, a ConflictException is raised.

  - **get_scores**
     - Path: 'scores'